Spatial anisotropies from long wavelength scalar and tensor modes: Conclusions

 Superhorizon perturbations can be expanded in gradients as in equation \eqref{eq:grad-expansion}.
 It was shown in \cite{Maldacena:2002vr, Creminelli:2004yq, Creminelli:2012ed, Hinterbichler:2012nm} that the leading and subleading orders in that expansion can be eliminated through a coordinate transformation.
 This assumes an adiabatic evolution such that to this order the time dependence of the perturbations can be ignored \cite{Bardeen:1980kt}.
 The leading physical effect is therefore given by the time-dependence of perturbations (which is suppressed by $\nabla^2/H^2$) and second order derivatives.
 Ignoring tensor fluctuations, it is well known that the leading physical effect of scalar perturbations is locally equivalent to adding a small curvature $k = -\frac{2}{3}\nabla^2\R$ (see e.g. \cite{Brandenberger:2004ix}).
 We rederived this fact starting from the comoving gauge and without discarding the time-dependence of the perturbations in section \ref{sec:laplacian_curvature}.

-Less studied is the effect of a superhorizon tensor mode.
+Less studied is the effect of a superhorizon tensor mode in the presence of spatial curvature.
 We show that accounting for second order derivatives and the time dependence of the scalar and tensor modes, one can choose coordinates to write the metric in a simple form given by \eqref{eq:metric}.
 This allowed us to show that the perturbed metric in the presence of tensor perturbations is locally equivalent to a Bianchi universe.
-The type of universe depends on the value of the curvature induced by the scalar perturbation $k$: \begin{itemize} \item $k=0$ corresponds to Bianchi I. \item $k>0$ corresponds to Bianchi IX. \item $k<0$ corresponds to Bianchi V. \end{itemize} In section \ref{sec:einstein_comparison} we compared the Einstein equations and found that Bianchi solutions of types VII$_0$ and VII$_h$ cannot emerge as adiabatic perturbations of a FLRW universe with an untilted perfect fluid.
+The type of universe depends on the value of the curvature induced by the scalar perturbation $k$, such that models I ($k=0$), V ($k<0$) and IX ($k>0$) are recovered.

+In section \ref{sec:einstein_comparison} we compared the Einstein equations and found that Bianchi solutions of types VII$_0$ and VII$_h$ cannot emerge as adiabatic perturbations of a FLRW universe with an untilted perfect fluid.
 In section \ref{sec:metric_comparison} we built the corresponding Bianchi metrics for the other cases.
-We used the result of \cite{King:1991jd}, who showed that Bianchi IX can be interpreted as a tensor mode superimposed on a positively curved universe, to interpret the $k > 0$ case.
+We used the result of \cite{King:1991jd}, who showed that Bianchi IX can be interpreted as a tensor mode superimposed on a positively curved FLRW universe, to interpret the $k > 0$ case.
 We then showed that Bianchi V can also be interpreted as a tensor mode superimposed on a negatively curved universe, to second order in the gradient expansion.

-It would also be interesting to explore the observational consequences of these results.
-For example, exploring whether there is a cosmic variance floor on constraining anisotropy given by the contribution of superhorizon modes.
-It would also be interesting to explore the connection between Bianchi V and an open universe with a homogeneous tensor mode non-perturbatively, similarly to what is done in \cite{King:1991jd} for Bianchi IX.
+As a follow-up, it will be interesting to explore the observational consequences of these results, for example, by exploring whether they allow us to place an observational floor when constraining anisotropy at horizon scales, similar to what happens to spatial curvature~\cite{Leonard:2016evk}.
+From a theoretical perspective, it would also be interesting to explore the connection between Bianchi V and an open universe with a homogeneous tensor mode non-perturbatively, similarly to what is done in \cite{King:1991jd} for Bianchi IX.